AotrsCommander/Aotrs_Liches_and_Skeletons/README.md

 Future Possibilities:

-Maybe a way to create your own animated liches and skeletons from corpses (perhaps a tome-learned ability).
-This would require graphics (which I am terrible at) and probably a fair bit more coding beyond my current ability.

 Better way to handle eyeglows (and weight the chances of which head (and therefore colour) they spawn with).
 (In turn, potentially allowing bone colour to be dyed.)